SumoLogic/sumologic-documentation/docs/apm/traces/spans.md

 ### Aggregate your data

-To aggregate raw spans for better insights, you'll select the subject to visualize and the type of aggregation.
+Aggregating raw spans can produce better insights by selecting the subject you want to visualize and the type of aggregation.

 **Visualize** sets the metric to aggregate the filtered data by.
 The two default options are: